Anatomy

 What is Anatomy?

 Anatomy is the study of the composition and arrangement of living things.
 The word anatomy is derived from the Greek word “anatomē”, where “ana” means “up” and “tome” means “cutting.”
-It consists of anatomical structures, including structural anatomy dealing with the physical building of the organism and functional anatomy dealing with the interactions between such structures.
-In zoology, anatomy is established on the aspect of the body structures of animals, whereas in botany, it deals with the detailed internal structure and organization of plants.
+It consists of anatomical structures, including structural anatomy, dealing with the physical building of the organism and functional anatomy, dealing with the interactions between such structures.
+In zoology, anatomy is established on the aspect of the body structures of animals, whereas in botany, it deals with the detailed internal structure and organisation of plants.
 Both fields help us understand the shape and functioning of a living organism in both kingdoms.

 Anatomy is classified as:

-Gross Anatomy: This is the study of body parts that can be seen without the aid of naked eye magnification, it majorly includes organs and their systems.
+• Gross Anatomy: This refers to the examination of parts of the body visible without the use of naked eye magnification.
+It consists primarily of organs and organ systems.

-Developmental Anatomy: This studies how anatomical structures come into being from conception to maturity.
+• Developmental Anatomy: This research analyses the way anatomical structures develop from conception to adulthood.

 Types of Anatomy